-Its time for you to emerge yourself into the world of the Acropolis Museum; the archaeological museum in the center of Athens that houses the findings of the archaeological site of the Acropolis of Athens while being located on the archaeological site of Makrigianni, a remnant of the Roman and Early of Byzantine Athens.
+Its time for you to emerge yourself into the world of the Acropolis Museum; the archaeological museum in the center of Athens that houses the findings of the Acropolis of Athens while being located on the archaeological site of Makrigianni, a remnant of the Roman and Early of Byzantine Athens.

 The first museum of the Acropolis that was ever built, was completed in 1874 and was located on the southeastern part of the Parthenon.
 As the years went by, the excavations taking place in the Acropolis Hill brought to light an ever-increasing amount of exhibits, making the museum inadequate to hold the entire collection.
 Therefore, in 1888, a smaller building was added to the east of the existing building.
 Despite additional extensions in 1953, the building was eventually determined to be failing to hold the vast collection of findings that were continuously being discovered in the rock, and along with the efforts of Greece to have the Parthenon marbles returned from the British Museum, the construction of a new museum became compelling.

 The main entrance of the Acropolis Museum - credits: Yakov Oskanov/Shutterstock.com